tweihaha/tweihaha.github.io/_pages/aed-by-cnn.md

 ---

 Another problem occurs in "air conditioner" (AC).
-As mentioned in clip-level evaluation, many clips of AC *result in small predicted values* (smaller than 0.01 in the scale of 0~1).
+As mentioned in the clip-level evaluation, many clips of AC *result in small predicted values* (lower than 0.01 in the scale of 0~1).
 This problem leads to the following plots:

 <center>
 <img class="frame-level-plot" src="/assets/img/aed-by-cnn/frame-level/83502_0.png">